 There’s been a boom of queer anime and manga (the terms for Japanese animation and comics) since the turn of the century.
 From titles like Yuri!!! on Ice to My Lesbian Experience With Loneliness, queer fans can now see themselves reflected in this media.
 But it wasn’t always that way, and according to Erica Friedman, the founder of YuriCon and ALC Publishing, we have internet fandom to thank for the queering of anime and manga.

-In a presentation to Harvard on Nov.
-9, Friedman explained how while queer manga has existed since the ’70s, big publishers stayed away.
+In a presentation to Harvard, Friedman explained that while queer manga has existed since the ’70s, big publishers stayed away.
 Most LGBTQ cartoonists made their own independent magazines to show their work.

 While queer manga is still often independently produced — for example, My Lesbian Experience With Loneliness was originally posted on image hosting site Pixiv — there are still opportunities to be published by big publishers.
 For example, My Brother’s Husband by Gengoroh Tagame runs in the mainstream manga magazine Action Comics, and the collection was put out by major publisher Futabasha.
 (In the United States, it was released by Pantheon, an imprint of Knopf Doubleday.)